UBC-Rocket/FALCON/README.md

 ## Initial Setup
 1. This is a zephyr application.
 To set up your Zephyr workspace, follow this tutorial: https://docs.zephyrproject.org/latest/develop/getting_started/index.html
-2. Once your workspace is set up (i.e. zephyrproject, or whatever you named it), clone this repo into it.
+2. Once your workspace is set up (i.e. zephyrproject, or whatever you named it), cd into it and clone it: `cd zephyrproject`, `git clone https://...`
 3. Navigate into the FALCON repo: `cd falcon`
 4. Build the applicaton (blinkytest, or sensortest, etc.): </br>
    - Select a board, either a custom board from this repo's '/boards' folder (check the applications CMakeLists.txt for official board compatibility), or from Zephyrs official supported boards: https://zephyr-docs.listenai.com/boards/index.html